 - Felt like an abandoned hotel that you’d see in horror movies – that’s how dated it was.

 And that concludes my Pacific Coast Highway road trip guide…

 Phewww that was a lot of information to take in all at once eh!
 Hopefully this will help you in preparing for the best possible Pacific Coast Highway road trip experience ever.
-I’ve captured plenty of video footage during this trip as well that I’ll soon be sharing over at my YouTube channel.
-For now, enjoy my mini drone clip edited on iPhone 8 and see you next time for a brand new series on my Tulum adventures!
+I’ve captured plenty of video footage during this trip as well that you can find on my YouTube channel and I’ll see you next time for a brand new series on my Tulum adventures!